lsst-sqre/squareone/README.rst

 Squareone
 #########

-Squareone is the next-generation landing page for the `Rubin Observatory`_ Science Platform.
+Squareone is the home page for the `Rubin Observatory`_ Science Platform.
 It's where you start on your journey to use the RSP's portal, notebooks, and APIs to do science with Rubin/LSST data.
 Squareone is also a visual interface for user notifications from the `Semaphore`_ service.

 Squareone is deployed with `Phalanx`_.
+View the deployment configurations in Phalanx's `services/squareone/ <https://github.com/lsst-sqre/phalanx/tree/master/services/squareone>`__ directory.

 **Documentation:** https://squareone.lsst.io